krasimir/kuker/README.md

 ## Instrumentation

-To make the extension show something you have to *instrument* your application.
-This happens by adding an [_emitter_](https://github.com/krasimir/kuker-emitters) which listens for actions/events and sends them to [Kuker](https://chrome.google.com/webstore/detail/glgnienmpgmfpkigngkmieconbnkmlcn).
-Here are the available emitters so far:
+To make the extension work you have to *instrument* your application.
+You have to add an [_emitter_](https://github.com/krasimir/kuker-emitters) which listens for actions/events on your side and sends them to [Kuker](https://chrome.google.com/webstore/detail/glgnienmpgmfpkigngkmieconbnkmlcn).
+Here are some of the ready ones:

 * [Redux emitter](https://github.com/krasimir/kuker-emitters#integration-with-redux)
 * [redux-saga emitter](https://github.com/krasimir/kuker-emitters#integration-with-redux-saga)
 * [Stent emitter](https://github.com/krasimir/kuker-emitters#integration-with-stent)

+## Writing your own Emitter

 Of course you don't have to use any of these libraries to enjoy [Kuker](https://chrome.google.com/webstore/detail/glgnienmpgmfpkigngkmieconbnkmlcn).
 You may send a message on your own using the [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API: